 This February was the most recent round of focus-group style testing of magic effects and presentations in NYC.
-This is something I've been a part of for almost 12 years in different forms.
+This is something I've been a part of for years in different forms.
 And it has had a truly significant effect on the strength of my material.

 As magicians, we like to lie to ourselves and each other.
 "People don't suspect the deck in a color changing deck routine.
 I mean, unless you're a poor performer.
 I do the trick every night in my restaurant show and no one ever asks to see the deck."